oxydeologist/socials/animelist.md

 ### Hibike!
 Euphonium - 2 Seasons 2 Movies - 11/10
 One of my personal Favorites!
 People would shrug this anime off as "K-on 2.0" but it's not and the only way you would know is to watch the show.
 I highly recommend this one

+### The Melancholy of Haruhi Suzumiya - 14(6) Episodes - 6/10
+Generic Supernatural Anime.
+Endless Eight def dropped the rating for most people.

 ### K-on! - 2 Seasons 1 Movie - 9.7/10
 One if not my favourite series in this entire list.
 I have watched this 14x now and I'm not stopping